As Christians, we know how VITAL prayer is when it comes to our relationship with the Lord.

 For young kids, read the prayers to them and help them associate the pictures with them.
 For older kids, they can read these prayers themselves to grow closer to God, and even keep them in their backpack to have them whenever they need them.

-I also have a great prayer sheet here for you to use!
-It uses “prayer” as an acronym to help kids learn how to pray with these simple action steps. 🙂
+First, a prayer sheet that uses “prayer” as an acronym to help kids learn how to pray with these simple action steps.

 They can write it out, or if they are younger, you can write it for them and read it with them!